-*This tool has been depreciated.
+*This tool has been deprecated.
 Please refer to MD EJSCREEN 3.0 for more up-to-date information*

 MD EJSCREEN